 This report presents the results of the second round of the Council's revenue budget monitoring process for 2024/25.
-The Council's summary position is presented in section 5 of the report, with sections 6-10 providing the detail for each service area.
+The Council's summary position is presented in section 4, with sections 5 and 6 providing the detail for the service areas within the remit of this Committee.